Relative $K_0$ and relative cycle class map: Relative of triangulated categories

 \item Let $P,Q$ be bounded complexes in $\mcal{A}$ with a homotopy equivalence $\alpha\colon F(P)\xrightarrow{\sim} F(Q)$.
 Suppose that $\alpha$ is homotopic to another homotopy equivalence $\beta\colon F(P)\xrightarrow{\sim}F(Q)$.
 Then

-\end{enumerate} \end{corollary} \begin{proof} By considering the mapping cylinder, (ii) reduces to (i): Let $C(F(P))$ be the mapping cylinder of the identity map of $F(P)$.
+\end{enumerate} \end{corollary} \begin{proof} Let $C(F(P))$ be the mapping cylinder of the identity map of $F(P)$.
 Then $\alpha$ and $\beta$ extend to a homotopy equivalence $C(F(P))\to F(Q)$.
 Since the canonical map $F(P)\to C(F(P))$ lifts to a quasi-isomorphism in $\mcal{A}$, (ii) follows from (i).